neyhartj/envirotyping/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The `envirotyping` package includes useful functions for gathering and manipulating environmental data (weather, climate, soil data, etc.) for use in quantitative genetic or plant breeding modeling and predictions.
+The `envirotyping` package is meant to provide useful functions for gathering and manipulating environmental data (weather, climate, soil data, etc.) for use in quantitative genetic or plant breeding modeling and predictions.

 ## Installation